Meet the team

 Senior Marketing and Communications Manager

-As Senior Marketing and Communications Manager, it is my job to act as brand guardian across all Creative United’s programmes.
-My role will be to supervise and develop the work we all do to reach new audiences, maintain the quality and effectiveness of all our communications and ensure our marketing output is aligned with our social impact goals and priorities.
-I keep the website up to date, manage the production of blogs and editorial content, lead on the development of long term communications strategies.
+As Senior Marketing and Communications Manager, Siobhan acts as a brand guardian across all Creative United’s programmes.
+Her role is to supervise and develop the work we do to reach new audiences, maintain the quality and effectiveness of all our communications and ensure our marketing output is aligned with our social impact goals and priorities.
+She keeps the website up to date, manages the production of blogs and editorial content, and leads on the development of long term communications strategies.

 Sara-Jeanne Stewart